saasbook/hw-activerecord-practice/README.md

 eventually get the method call right, the test will pass and print in green.
 Then you can move on to the next example.

+When all the examples pass (RSpec should print each passing example's name in green), you're all done!

 ## Helpful Hints and Links

 As usual, you will have to look up the ActiveRecord documentation to